 The Doctor: And with that sentence, you just lost the right to even talk to me.
 Now back off!

-An episode of JAG (season 9) involves a Marine who disobeyed an order to "treat everyone as hostile" during the invasion of Iraq, freezing when confronted with a 10-year-old kid, who then exposed his squad's position, leading to the deaths of two Marines.
+- An episode of JAG (season 9) involves a Marine who disobeyed an order to "treat everyone as hostile" during the invasion of Iraq, freezing when confronted with a 10-year-old kid, who then exposed his squad's position, leading to the deaths of two Marines.
 He's accused of dereliction of duty and the "duty to obey unlawful orders" is discussed.
-At a pre-trial hearing, the judge feels he isn't guilty of dereliction of duty, but there is a change for insubordination, which he pleads guilty to.
+At the pretrial hearing, the judge feels he isn't guilty of dereliction of duty, but there is a charge for insubordination, which he pleads guilty to.

-Used in V, by humans to justify working for the visitors.
-One woman is called out on this, being told that the same excuse was used at the Nuremberg Trials.
+- V: Used by some humans to justify working for the visitors.
+One female reporter is called out on this, being told that the same excuse was used at the Nuremberg Trials.